Gracee023/Banks-App/README.md

 # Bank-Management-System

-The Bank Management System is an application for maintaining a person's account in a bank.
-In this project I tried to show the working of a bank accounting system and cover the basic functionality of a Bank Management System by transfering money from one person to another using Flask and SQLAlchemy.The main objective behind this was to provide a efficient banking system for a customer and the staff of a particular bank.
+The Bank Management System is an application for maintaining a person's account in a Bank.
+In this project I tried to show the working of a Bank accounting system and cover the basic functionality of a Bank Management System by transfering money from one person to another using Flask and SQLAlchemy.The main objective behind this was to provide a efficient banking system for a customer and the staff of a particular Bank.

 ## Features:
   * Transfer money through a database and HTML forms.
-  * Check the balance list
+  * Check the Balance list

 ### Home Page